tibetan-nlp/annodoc/index.md

 we link the `NOUN` to the `VERB` via the `arg2` relation.
 So in the above examples, the verb has the frame `arg1, arg2`.

 We take this approach for three reasons.
-First, if an additional, non-subject core argument occurs with a light verb, then it must not appear with (unmarked) absolutive case, but must instead bear an overt oblique case marker.
+First, if an additional non-agent semantic role occurs with a light verb, then it must not appear with (unmarked) absolutive case, but must instead bear an overt oblique case marker.
 This suggests that the `NOUN` part of a light verb construction is a syntactic object.
 Second, adopting the `compound` dependency relation would make it more difficult to compare the use of a verb